hacknlove/html-rewriter-plus/README.md

 ### template
 It's the template or the route to the template file, within the static generated site, that will be used to render the page.
-It can be also a promise of the template, or a function that returns the template as a string or as a promise.
+It can be also a promise of the template, or a function that returns the template as a string or as `Response`, (or as a promise that resolves to a string or a `Response`).

-if the (resolved) string starts by `/` it will be considered a path to ger the template, otherwise it will be considered as the template itself.
+If the string starts by `/` it will be considered a path to get the template.

+If the string starts by `//`, `http://`, or `https://`, it will be considered a URL to get the template.

+Otherwise, it will be considered the template itself.

+**Note:** If the template is falsy, the template will be the same as the path.

 ### data
 It's the data object that will be used to render the template.